rsfluxlink/.github/profile/README.md

 ### Asking for help ⛑️

 The working group provides community support through a number of channels.
 The working group provides a slack channel for rapid chat style communication.
-To gain access to the Slack channel contact Zoe Pierrat.
+To gain access to the Slack channel or get an invite and join the discussion [raise an issue](https://github.com/rsfluxlink/discussions/issues) in the discussion repository (and tag either @zoepierrat or @khufkens).
 In addition, open discussions which require persistence can be found on the [Discussions tab](https://github.com/orgs/rsfluxlink/discussions) above.

 ### Theoretical basis 📚